Summit Community Gardens – We Grow To Give

 In case you missed it, our very own Garden Manager, Lynsey Gammon talks on KPCW’s This Green Earth about gardening in our high desert climate.

 Our mission at Summit Community Gardens is to build and strengthen our community by educating, empowering, and providing an opportunity for people to grow their own food successfully and sustainably.

 A little while ago we asked the local community what they wanted in a community garden.
-What we heard from you has guided our program to new heights in 2016 with a focus on garden education along with providing a place for people to meet up and start their own garden.
+What we heard from you has guided our program to new heights, with a focus on garden education along with providing a place for people to meet up and start their own garden.

 With this new perspective we have evolved the Summit Community Gardens program to include: